-Before offering a student placement, it is important to be aware of the potential benefits and challenges associated with placements in aged care settings, and ensure adequate planning and preparation occurs to overcome the challenges identified.
+Before offering a student placement, it is important to be aware of the potential benefits, challenges and opportunities associated with placements in aged care settings, and ensure adequate planning and preparation occurs to overcome the challenges identified.
 To explore these concepts further, please watch the following animation about the benefits of placements in aged care settings:

 To summarise, benefits include:

 - Increased student knowledge about aged related decline.

 - Improved skills of the future workforce to work with older people.

 This next animation illustrates some of the unique challenges and opportunities supervisors should consider when hosting students in aged care settings.

 - Manage student attitudes towards placements in aged care settings